 The alternative procurement and contracting methodology being proposed is a form of job order contracting (JOC).
 JOC is a delivery method for construction and repair/maintenance projects that establishes contracts with multiple contractors for each category of work where the pricing is established by a third-party consultant.
 Contractors respond to the solicitation by proposing an adjustment factor to the pre-established pricing to cover overhead, profit and other related costs.
 Once contracts are awarded, the bureaus using them can schedule projects out in advance using the pricing without having to go through a solicitation and contract for every job.
 This model is transparent, auditable and encourages high quality of work and collaboration between the City and the awarded contractors.
-A benefit to the contractors is that, as long as they perform quality work, they can reasonably expect to continue to perform work in their category throughout the life of the contractors to develop relationships with the City and understand the intricacies of administering a City contract.
+A benefit to the contractors is that, as long as they perform quality work, they can reasonably expect to continue to perform work in their category throughout the life of the contract.
+Being able to plan ahead and forecast work through this model will allow the contractors to develop relationships with the City and understand the intricacies of administering a City contract.
 It should also allow them the ability to forecast resource planning and grow their capacity throughout the life of the contract.